Megamemnon/brian2/readme.md

 Operator - [any | ]
 Prints the entire stack to standard out.

+### seditor
+Operator - [string | ]
+Requires a List as input.
+This Operator invokes seditor (Copyright (c) 2015 Paul Sokolovsky and distributed under the MIT license) with the contents of the named List.
+The List is updated with the contents of the editor when seditor quits (use CTRL-C to quit seditor).

 ### #
 Operator - [any | number]
 Converts a single data node to a number, even if that means the number 0 (because it wasn't a legitimate number).